Product documentation

 When an outbound load is being planned before all goods are physically available in the warehouse, it is important to see the MRP transactions related to this container (effects of changes in shipping dates on sales orders, and dependencies on purchase orders).

-Advanced Warehouse Management adds an overview of all requirements that are directly related to a load.
+Warehouse Management adds an overview of all requirements that are directly related to a load.

 When the container (inbound load) is delayed (or expected earlier), for correct calculations in the master planning, it is important that the confirmed receipt date on the purchase order line is updated.
 In case multiple purchase order lines from different purchase orders are included in the container each single purchase order line receipt date must be adjusted manually.
-Advanced Warehouse Management allows to update all relevant purchase order lines at once.
+Warehouse Management allows to update all relevant purchase order lines at once.

 Load list page